convertigo/c8osdk-ios/README.md

 Maybe you noticed that the calls methods doesn’t return the result directly and that all the sample code chains to the `.sync()` method.
 This is because the call methods return a `C8oPromise` instance.
 That allows the developer to choose if he wants to block the current thread, make an async request or get the response in a callback.
-The `.sync()` method locks the current thread and return the result as soon as it’s avalaible.
-Of course this should not be used in a UI thread as this will result to a frozen UI untill data is returned by the server.
+The `.sync()` method locks the current thread and return the result as soon as it’s available.
+Of course this should not be used in a UI thread as this will result to a frozen UI until data is returned by the server.
 You should use the `.sync()` method only in worker threads.

 ```swift
 // lock the current thread while the request is done